ed-sivick/9-readme_generator/README.md

 * ed@sivick.net
 _____
 ## License
-You can view more information concerning software licenses at the following link:
+You can view more information concerning software licenses at the following link for **Open Source Initiative**:

 * [License](https://opensource.org/licenses/MIT)
 _____